-In the <PostProcessor> input block, the following XML sub-nodes are required, independent of the subType specified (timeSlice case):
+In the PostProcessor> input block, the following XML sub-nodes are required, independent of the subType specified:

-- <type>, string, required field, type of window (timeSlice) - <timeInstant>, integer, required field, location of the time slice - <numberOfSamples>, integer, required field, number of samples - <timeID>, string, required field, ID of the temporal variable - <extension>, string, required field, type of extension when the sync process goes outside the boundaries of the history (zeroed or extended)
+- <type>, string, required field, type of operation: 'min', 'max', 'average', 'value', 'timeSlice', or 'mixed' - <extension>, string, required field, type of extension when the sync process goes outside the boundaries of the history (zeroed or extended) - pivotParameter>, string, optional field, name of the temporal variable.
+Required for the 'average' and 'timeSlice' methods.